 - When all the conditions are met and the lots are serviced with utilities, the subdivision may be approved by the Approving Officer and forwarded to the Land Title Office for registration.

-For more detailed information please review our Guide to the Subdivision Process.
+For more detailed information please review the Applications Guide.

 Subdivision and Development Control Bylaw